JoseBarr777/fortress/README.md

-# Acquisition
+# Fortress

-A secure REST API built with Node.js and Express, featuring user authentication, authorization, and comprehensive security measures.
+A secure warehouse inventory management system built with Node.js and Express, featuring user authentication, authorization, and comprehensive security measures.
+(Work in Progress)

 ## Features